askewsoft/pantryPlus/README.md

     - `dev-ios` - development on an iOS device
     - `preview` - preview build for testing
     - `production` - production build for release
-- to build the app for a specific context, run `eas build --context <context>`.
+- to build the app for a specific context use `--profile`; e.g., `eas build --platform ios --profile preview --clear-cache`.